Dale Eve: Forest Green Rovers

 Eve joined Forest Green Rovers on 4 February 2016 on a free transfer.
 He was a part of a squad that reached the 2015-16 National League play-off final at Wembley Stadium, but did not make an appearance in the final as the club lost 3–1 to Grimsby Town to miss out on promotion to the Football League.
 It was announced on 16 May 2016 that he had been released at the end of his contract at The New Lawn.

 Later career

 Eve returned to Bermuda for a spell back at Dandy Town but in January 2017 moved back to England to sign for Ilkeston.
 In October 2017 he spent time on trial at Football League side Walsall.
 Shortly after he had a spell with Rushall Olympic, before moving to Kidderminster Harriers in November 2017.
+He later returned to Bermuda, signing for Robin Hood on 23 February 2018.

 In February 2020, he joined Spennymoor Town.
 In May 2020 it was announced that he had extended his stay at Spennymoor.
-In October 2022, after the spell period, he was signed by Hereford.
+In October 2022, he signed for Hereford.
+He has also had spells with Bedford Town, Stourport Swifts and Hanley Town.

+In June 2023, it was announced that Eve had signed for Alvechurch, despite being invited back to pre-season training with Hereford.

+On 10 November 2023, Eve joined Northern Premier League Division One Midlands club Walsall Wood.